Marketing, Manufacturing, Packaging & Labeling, Advertising

 Please see question 17 (above).

-Medical devices can be advertised directly to consumers via permitted means of advertising for which a confirmation has been issued by the DMEC.
+Medical devices can be advertised directly to consumers via permitted means of advertising for which the intended content and the form of the advertising are publicly declared on the Portal of Medical Device Management.

 21. How is compliance monitored?